 It would still be nice if I was able to hang this over the door.
 Hmmm.
 I may have to think about that a little bit longer before I drill holes in the wall.
 I’ll let you know what I finally decide.

 I also decided to hang it on the folding doors in the hallway instead of on the outside of the door to my office (spare bedroom).
-That way, when the door was open during work hours, the coat hanger wouldn’t be in my office.
+That way, when the door was open during work hours, it wouldn’t be in my office.
 The folding doors hide the washer/dryer and, therefore, are only open when I have to do laundry.

 I put three strips on each of the hangers.
 That basically covered the entire length of the hanger.